brandonserna/git-help-docs/docs/Q&As.md

 A:  think of commit as a thematic update.
 Trevor usually commits at the end of the day.
 Sounds like some of this is team-determined.
 There is some lesson content on reconciliation of conflicts, that won't be covered in detail today, but you can look up.

+!!!
+Important
-TIP: Remember to pull - especially if working on a project with many other people.
+    Remember to pull often __especially__ if working on a project with other people.

 #### Q: When do you need to 'fetch' as opposed to 'pull'?